Futurolan/ga-oes-2019/README.md

-# Gamers Assemby Halloween Edition 2018 Front
+# Gamers Assemby 2018 Front
 This repository contain the Gamers Assembly Halloween Edition 2018 website frontend.

 It's build on fun technologies like: